-"ALL mankind MUST unavoidably perish."
+"All mankind must UNAVOIDABLY perish."

+11 See Luke 15.4-7

+edition: november 1, 2022 Page 6 of 12

 Really, Amulek?
 You're really going there?
 Now you're just showing off.
 Piling up the word count.
 "Must" does not need an accompanying "unavoidably."
 "Must" is "unavoidable."
 My English teacher would draw a big red circle around this sentence: "Redundant verbiage.
 Simplify."

 Nope.
 Not a chance.

 Apparently, Amulek comes from the same school of thought as the old Colonial era preacher, Solomon Stoddard.
 "Men must be led into the Understanding of the badness of their Hearts and the strictness of the Law, before they will be convinced of the Preciousness of Christ."
-But, perhaps such a witness as Reverend Stoddard is too unorthodox.
-Well, how about a edition: 27 august 2020 Page 6 of 11 9 In Seasons of Refreshing, Keith J. Hardman, p.
+12 But, perhaps such a witness as Reverend Stoddard is too unorthodox.
+Well, how about a Latter-day Saint prophet by the name of Benson?
+He's orthodox enough, surely.
+"Just as a man does not really desire food until he is hungry, so he does not desire the salvation of Christ until he knows why he needs Christ.
+"No one adequately and properly knows why he needs Christ until he understands and accepts the doctrine of the Fall and its effects upon all mankind."
+13 Amulek's seriousness of purpose was unmistakable.
+He could hardly have been clearer.
+He intended to make sure we cannot miss the dire consequences of the fall.
+"ALL mankind MUST UNAVOIDABLY perish."
+He has left us all, unavoidably without an out.
+And remember why our perishing must be unavoidable.
+We are ALL hardened.
+We are ALL fallen.
+We are ALL lost.
+I will allow the reader to turn for themselves to scripture and see what they have to say about the states of hardness, fallenness, and lostness.
+Here is but one. edition: november 1, 2022 Page 7 of 12 12 In Seasons of Refreshing, Keith J. Hardman, p.
 45.

-Latter-day Saint prophet by the name of Benson?
-Is he orthodox enough?
-"Just as a man does not really desire food until he is hungry, so he does not desire the salvation of Christ until he knows why he needs Christ.
+13 Ezra Taft Benson, A Witness and A Warning, p.
+33.